paradedb/paradedb/pg_lakehouse/README.md

 Note: Column names must be wrapped in double quotes to preserve uppercase letters.
 This is because DataFusion is case-sensitive and Postgres' foreign table column names must match the foreign table's column names exactly.

-## Query Acceleration
+## Shared Preload Libraries

-This extension uses Postgres hooks to intercept and push queries down to DataFusion.
-In order to enable these hooks, the extension must be added to `shared_preload_libraries` inside `postgresql.conf`.
+Because this extension uses Postgres hooks to intercept and push queries down to DataFusion, it is **very important** that it is added to `shared_preload_libraries` inside `postgresql.conf`.

 ```bash
 # Inside postgresql.conf